 I am the Co-Director of the Bruce R. Thompson Center for Business and Economics at Allegheny.
 In this position, I work with students, faculty, and alumni to provide programming for business and economics students.
 This programming includes the Lunchtime Learning lecture series, Executive in Residence, Board of Visitors, Executive Round Table, and competitions among other events.
-This year I will also lead a team of students to compete in the Econ Games, hosted by the Cleveland Fed and the University of Kentucky.

 Outside of being an economist, I am also a father to four children, Patrick, Jacob, Ethan, and Ella, and happily married to my wife, Victoria.
 I enjoy playing fantasy football, playing chess, watching TV, and making frequent trips up to Lake Erie.